 In June 2021, we were named as a defendant in a second litigation filed by Teva in the U.S. District Court for the District of Massachusetts seeking a ruling that two of Teva's patents, which are directed toward use of the active ingredient in Emgality to treat migraine, would be infringed by our continued sales of Emgality.
 We challenged these two patents by filing requests for Inter Partes Review with the Patent Trial and Appeal Board (PTAB) and in October 2022, the PTAB granted our requests.
+In September 2023, the PTAB issued decisions finding all claims of both patents invalid.
+Teva may appeal the decision.
 The corresponding district court litigation is stayed while this PTAB proceeding is ongoing.